Jan 23, 2020 8:30:00 AM

 Is one better than the other?
 It depends on your situation.
 Mist covers more ground, so you don’t have to aim as accurately in order to spray your attacker.
 However, it can be easily deterred by wind.
 If the wind is blowing 10mph or above, chances are the spray won’t hit your attacker at all, and maybe even blow back in your direction.

-Stream delivery is as it sounds—the pepper spray comes out in a thin stream.
+Stream delivery is as it sounds—the spray comes out in a thin stream.
 Therefore, it does require a more accurate aim.
 However, because the pepper spray is less dispersed in the air, it’ll be a more concentrated hit if you do hit your target.
-Stream delivery is currently the most popular pepper spray.
+Stream delivery is currently the most popular delivery system.

 Foam or gel spray takes the longest to effect your attacker, and you have to be within 6-8 feet to hit your attacker with this delivery method.
 However, foam or gel spray won’t be dispersed by the atmosphere as easily, so you could use this effectively outdoors if you’re close enough to your attacker.